Kullsno2/Kullsno2.github.io/_posts/blog/2017-10-25-how-to-git-part-1.md

 ## Getting Started

-After getting the right tools , we are good to go on and create our first repository in Github.Follow the steps below:
+After getting the right tools , we are good to go and create our first repository in Github.Follow the steps below:

-1. Login into your github account
+1. Log into your github account
 2. Select create new repository
-3. Give a relevant and follow through the next steps.
+3. Give a relevant name and follow through the next steps.
 4. Finish it!

 Now you have an empty repository with a readme and a license file